lumeland/lume.land/docs/core/server.md

 });
 ```

-## Middlewares
+## Middleware

-To customize how the server handles the requests and responses, there's a simple
+To customize how the server handles requests and responses, there's a simple
 middleware system with the following signature:

 ```js